-A little while back writers Andrew Rihn and David Curcio launched a new series here on boxing movies, with these astute aficionados of both cinema and prizefighting offering up an entertaining talk on the 1933 romantic-comedy The Prizefighter and the Lady.
-Now Rihn and Curcio turn their attention to another classic in the fight film genre, but one vastly different, that being the venerable drama Requiem For A Heavyweight, a disturbing meditation on the dark side of the ring which has seen more than a few thespians tackle its timeless themes.
+Pugilism and cinema go way back and it’s a relationship that inspired writers Andrew Rihn and David Curcio to launch a series of lively debates on boxing movies.
+It began with the 1933 romantic-comedy The Prizefighter and the Lady and it continues now as Rihn and Curcio turn their attention to another classic in the fight film genre, but one vastly different, that being the venerable drama Requiem For A Heavyweight, a meditation on the dark side of the ring which has seen more than a few thespians tackle its timeless themes.
 Indeed, the discussion begins with the question of what is left to be said about a story so often told and so highly regarded, but, as you’ll see, our thoughtful scribes rise to the occasion.
 Check it out:

 D.C.
 So much ink has been spilled discussing Requiem for a Heavyweight that I have no bearing as to where to start.
 Off the top of my head, there’s the Primo Carnera angle, the hulking Italian heavywieght supposedly the model for the lead.
 Then there’s the idea of Requiem being a cautionary tale about dementia pugilistica and the lack of resources for retired fighters.
 And then there’s the involvement of writer and television maverick Rod Serling.
 So given the different versions of Requiem and its unquestioned significance and impact, what is left to talk about?